andyatkinson/andyatkinson.github.io/postgresql-tips.md

 The scale factor defaults to 20% (`0.20`).
 To optimize for our largest tables we set it lower at 1% (`0.01`).

-To opt out of scale factor, set the value to 0 and set the threshold, e.g. 1000, 10000 etc. depending on workload.
+To opt out of scale factor, set the value to 0 and set the threshold, e.g. 1000, 10000 etc.

 ```sql
 ALTER TABLE bigtable SET (autovacuum_vacuum_scale_factor = 0);